-- it is contrary to Natural England's ANGST guidance - of a lack of transparency over the site selection process - a Landscape Character Assessment was not undertaken - there is no local planning policy context for Nutsford Vale being a development site - it contradicts its standing / designation in the City's Green & Blue Infrastructure Strategy and Gorton South Ward Plan - it is contrary to the National Planning Policy Framework - it would set a precedent that may lead to the loss of other valuable open space in Manchester
+- there will be a need to pay back grant funding - it is contrary to Natural England's ANGST guidance. - of a lack of transparency over the site selection process - a Landscape Character Assessment was not undertaken - there is no local planning policy context for Nutsford Vale being a development site - it contradicts its standing / designation in the City's Green & Blue Infrastructure Strategy and Gorton South Ward Plan - the proposal does not meet the three test set out in the National Policy Framework, in that no replacement space is provided; no evidence has been provided to demonstrate Nutsford Vale is surplus to requirements (both Gorton South and Longsight have little in the way of natural greenspace with provision, including gardens being within the low bracket of provision of 29% in 2017.
+The loss of green space in Knutsford Vale would further increase the under provision); and building a school on Nutsford Vale would be neither ancillary to the existing use of the site, nor complement the use of the character. - The site appears to have been selected on the basis of cost and convenience, as it is City Council owned, and not on policy. - Concerns are expressed that if planning permission is granted without any Local Development Framework basis it would set a precedent that going forward may lead to the loss of other valuable open space in Manchester.